flotwig/ringo/DESIGN.md

 Example:
 `RTT 10.0.0.1:9001:100;10.0.0.2:9001:200`

-This vector is also sent as a response to the Hello packet to inform new Ringos of the current known peer list.
+This vector is also sent as a response to the Hello packet to inform new Ringos of the current known peer list, and when a Ringo has gone offline.

 ### Data

-A connection is established by sending a packet down the ring containing the filename and the number of bytes the file will be chunked into:
+A connection is established by sending a packet down the ring containing the filename and the number of bytes the file contains:

 `FILE <filename>;<byte-count>`

 The receiver node will identify itself by responding back down the ring with a `DACK` packet containing its own address and the sequence number 0.
-The sender will begin transmitting the data as 506-byte chunks with a 4-byte header containing the current sequence number, which can be between 0 and 2^32.
-This means each UDP packet will be 508 bytes.
+The sender will begin transmitting the data as 2048-byte chunks with a 4-byte header containing the current sequence number, which can be between 0 and 2^32.
+This means each UDP packet's payload will be at most 2052 bytes.
 The sender will transmit one packet at a time and wait for a corresponding `DACK` message from the receiver before sending the next packet.
+If the sender does not receive a `DACK` from the ring within 2.25 seconds, it will attempt to retransmit the data packet.

-A data packet may be retransmitted if the sender detects a timeout.
+2052 bytes was chosen because it is about as high as you go before corruption starts occurring that the UDP checksum cannot detect.

-Once the data transfer is complete, the sender will terminate the connection by sending a single packet with the final sequence number:
+Once the data transfer is complete, the sender will terminate the connection by sending a single packet back down the ring:

 `BYE`